Val's View: Aging Gracefully Without the Stress

 We have come a long way from thinking all we had to do was eat our Wheaties, but I am not sure it is any more straightforward.
 Think about it: gluten-free wasn't in our vocabulary a decade ago.

 A healthy routine looks different for myself than my husband, Bob.
 For instance, he eats mostly vegan after his doctor told him to lower his cholesterol.
-He faces this lifestyle shift by address diet and exercise head-on.
+He faces this lifestyle shift by addressing diet and exercise head-on.
 When he isn't eating his veggies, you will find Bob on his paddle board.

 On the other hand, I eat most foods in moderation, but I'm sometimes lazy.
 I'll juice occasionally, but I'm not drinking celery for dinner.
 I love spicy salsa on my food and in my dance class.
 I enjoy a long walk with a friend, plus its free therapy.
 I figure as long as I move it, I won't lose it.